 Students are eligible for Special Provision for classroom learning and School-based Assessment if their ability to demonstrate achievement is adversely affected by:

 - an acute or chronic illness

-- a long-term impairment
+- a long-term impairment or disability

 - personal circumstances.